Odell Beckham Jr. Released by the Browns, Could He End Up in New England? | BetOnline.ag - CLNS Media

-After what has been yet another tumultuous stay with an NFL franchise, wide receiver Odell Beckham Jr. has officially been released by the Cleveland Browns.
+After what has been yet another tumultuous stay with an NFL franchise, wide receiver Odell Beckham Jr. will officially be released by the Cleveland Browns.

 NFL Networks Ian Rapoport and ESPN’s Adam Schefter reported earlier this morning that the Browns and Beckham were in the process of reworking his contract.
-This is what held up the transaction over the several days.
+This is what has held up the transaction over the several days.

 An interesting tidbit from Rapoport explains that his base salary will be converted to a signing bonus.
-This will make his contract more claimable for salary cap strapped teams, adding yet another wrinkle to the saga.
+This makes his contract more claimable for salary cap strapped teams, adding yet another wrinkle to the saga.

 Here are the betting odds for Beckham Jr’s next team, according to BetOnline.ag: